 8 – Affordable housing costs.
 According to the latest data, the median home value in AZ is just over $178,000 and the median rental is $1,050.
 And, side benefit, you won’t spend a fortune on heating bills.
 It’s way cheaper to cool a house than heat a house.

 9 – The Great Outdoors is in your backyard.
 The is abundant wildlife.
 Coyotes, snakes, javelinas (kind of like a furry pig), bob-cats, and, yes, roadrunners.

 10 – Throw away your snow shovel!
 Well maybe.
 That will depend on the city you choose for living in Arizona.

 11 – Close to many other places.
 From Tucson AZ, San Diego, Los Angles and Disneyland are about 6 hours away.
 Las Vegas is about 7 hours.
 Park City Utah 12 hours.

 12 – The Sonoran Hot Dog.
 Created in Tucson, this special culinary treat is unique to Arizona.
 This hot dog wrapped in bacon and served in a crusty white bun.
 Layer on the pinto beans, chopped tomatoes, onions, jalapenos, mustard and mayo.
 Now, you’ve gone Sonoran.

 As If That’s Not Enough

-13 – There aren’t any hurracanes or tornadoes in Arizona.
-Yes, we do have wildfires in the more remove areas.
+13 – There aren’t any hurricanes or tornadoes in Arizona.
+Yes, we do have wildfires in the more remote areas.
 But few in urban areas.

 Is living in Arizona right for you?
 Well, as with many things, it is in the eye of the beholder.
 Want more on why living in Arizona may be right for you?
 Find out more about Arizona – HERE!